 Our testing starts with updating each Blu-ray player to the latest firmware.
-We then assess each model's user manual, before cataloguing the features and
+We then assess each model's user manual, before cataloguing the features and functions.

 A panel of testers assesses each Blu-ray player's picture quality.
 We run a number of tests using two identical reference screens.
 Test footage includes:

-three Blu-ray disc movies
+- Three Blu-ray disc movies

-a 1080p movie recorded on a high-quality consumer video camera
+- A 1080p movie recorded on a high-quality consumer video camera

-a DVD movie in its native format
+- A DVD movie in its native format

-a DVD movie upscaled to 1080p
+- A DVD movie upscaled to 1080p

 We also use a specially made DVD and Blu-ray disc with gradations of errors to check how well each player handles faulty discs.